browserengineering/book/book/animations.md

 Let's add some more features to display items to help then support compositing.

-The first thing we'll need is a way to signal that a visual effect "needs compositing", meaning that it is animating and so its contents should be cached in a GPU texture.
+The first thing we'll need is a way to signal that a visual effect "needs compositing", meaning that it may be animating and so its contents should be cached in a GPU texture.
 Indicate that with a new `needs_compositing` method on `DisplayItem`.
 As a simple heuristic, we'll always composite `SaveLayer`s (but only when they actually do something that isn't a no-op), regardless of whether they are animating.